nextuav/nextuav-docs/docs/launchpad/getting-started/install.md

 ![Google Play Store](./img/install-play-store.jpg)

-Else, you can open the Google Play Store and type **umt launchpad** in the search bar. **UMT LaunchPad** should come up as the first result.
+Else, you can open the Google Play Store and type **launchpad gcs** in the search bar. **NextUAV LaunchPad** should come up as the first result.

 ## Installing the Application